 Most interactive whiteboards sold in North America over the last decade use lamp-powered projectors to fill the screen.
 Many of these projectors not only have lamps that are expensive to replace – but they also have filters that need to be regularly cleaned.
-Replacing a lamp after a few years is expensive – and since these lamps contain mercury – may require special handling and disposal (Proper disposal of projetor bulbs explained).
+Replacing a lamp after a few years is expensive – and since these lamps contain mercury – may require special handling and disposal.

 If you have read about the benefits of a flipped classroom and would like to use this concept to help your students perform better – a large wall-mounted interactive whiteboard can make this difficult to implement.

 Also, because many of these systems have fixed cables in the wall between the computer and projector, moving the system is often impractical.
 And if you do move it, you will need to recalibrate everything.

 In 2020, 93% of schools purchased a purpose-built interactive display (which looks like a big flat TV) instead of an interactive whiteboard.
 There are several reasons that these have become the new standard in education collaboration.

 While the interactive display eliminates the cost of lamps, don’t require calibration, and will enable a flipped classroom – the benefits of the latest education-focused interactive displays are especially valuable in tackling the blended learning challenges faced by teachers and students in a post-pandemic world.

 A modern interactive display can easily track a pen or a finger without extensive calibration.
 This frees the IT team from having to worry about providing a perfectly flat wall surface to enable an interactive classroom like in the case of interactive whiteboard.